isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

-- Stale data in the cache could cause ``named`` to send non-minimized
-  queries despite QNAME minimization being enabled.
-This has been fixed.
-  :gl:`#2665`

-- When a DNSSEC-signed zone which only has a single signing key
-  available is migrated to ``dnssec-policy``, that key is now treated as
-  a Combined Signing Key (CSK). :gl:`#2857`

 - A recent change to the internal memory structure of zone databases
   inadvertently neglected to update the MAPAPI value for zone files in
   ``map`` format.
 This caused version 9.16.20 of ``named`` to attempt to